syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ## Bind data to Blazor DataGrid component using Entity Framework

-To consume data from the database using **Entity Framework**, we need to inject the LibraryService into the razor page and assign it to the DataGrid’s datasource variable.
-Here, we have used the **DataSource** property of the DataGrid component to bind the SQL data using Entity Framework in the  Server-side application
+To consume data from the database using **Entity Framework**, you need to inject the LibraryService into the razor page and assign it to the DataGrid’s datasource variable.
+Here, the **DataSource** property of the DataGrid component is used to bind the SQL data using Entity Framework in the Server-side application

 ```cshtml
 @using LibraryManagement.Models